 25% for the number of children and young people supported

-That means we’ve seen two charities outgrow us in the past three years:
+That means we’ve seen three charities outgrow us in the past few years:

 Grief Encounter were of the six original charities selected by Raise Your Hands in 2015.